zimivanende/BoomiFlow-SearchFilterTable/README.md

 ## Component Attributes

+### height

+allows passing a strig to use as the component's height e.g. "600px" or "60vh".

 ### PaginationSize

 Sets the default max number of rows to show per pagination page if the user hasn't selected a different page size.